Alexandria Virginia

 In March 1959, Lieutenant Colonel William Henry Whalen, the "highest-ranking American ever recruited as a mole by the Russian Intelligence Service", provided Colonel Sergei A. Edemski three classified Army manuals in exchange for $3,500 at a shopping center parking lot within the city.
 Agents of the Federal Bureau of Investigation later arrested Whalen on July 12, 1966, at his home in the city.: p1 In 1961 the original Woodrow Wilson Bridge opened.

 According to the U.S. Census Bureau, the city has a total area of 15.5 square miles (40.1 km2), of which 15.0 square miles (38.9 km2) is land and 0.42 square miles (1.1 km2), or 2.85%, is water.
-Alexandria is bounded on the east by the Potomac River, on the north and northwest by Arlington County, and on the south by Fairfax County.
+Alexandria is bounded on the east by the Potomac River (which forms the boundary between the city and Washington, D.C. and Prince George's County, Maryland), on the north and northwest by Arlington County, and on the south by Fairfax County.
 The western portions of the city were annexed from those two entities beginning in the 1930s.

 The addressing system in Alexandria is not uniform and reflects the consolidation of several originally separate communities into a single city.
 In Old Town Alexandria, building numbers are assigned north and south from King Street and west (only) from the Potomac River.
 In the areas formerly in the town of Potomac, such as Del Ray and St. Elmo, building numbers are assigned east and west from Commonwealth Avenue and north (only) from King Street.
 In the western parts of the city, building numbers are assigned north and south from Duke Street.